Bartvds/demo-travis-gh-pages/README.md

 -	Add the `./public` folder to `.gitignore`
 -	Commit the source files.
--	Push to the `master` branch on github.com.
+-	Push to your main branch on github.com (usually `master`).
 -	Go to https://travis-ci.org/
 -	Your project will show up on the left side (this can take a minute)
 	-	If not then refresh the page
 	-	Select your project
--	In the main view navigate to the latest build that triggered (can take a minute too).
+-	In the main view navigate to the latest build that triggered (can take a few minutes to show up and start).
 -	Check the log for status and errors.
 	-	Notice how it says `$ export GH_TOKEN=[secure]` near the start of the log.
 	-	Scan the log output, it should look similar to what you see in your own terminal.